Sony Dream Machine: Technical details

-While the basic idea of the Dream Machine is simply a combination of an analog radio and a digital clock, display technology evolved with time, from mechanical Split-flap display at introduction, to VFD (1970s - 80s), and eventually to more energy efficient LED / OLED (primarily 1990s onward).
+While the basic idea of the Dream Machine is simply a combination of an analog radio and a digital clock, display technology evolved with time, from mechanical split-flap display at introduction, to VFD (1970s - 80s), and eventually to more energy efficient LED / OLED (primarily 1990s onward).
 Certain later models were also capable of docking digital players such as iPod and iPhone, serving as an amplifier for the external device.

-Other than a handful of 1960s models which used synchronized motor driven flip page, most Dream Machine was powered by the use of specialized Microcontroller optimized for digital clocks.
+Other than a handful of 1960s models which used synchronized motor driven flip page, most Dream Machine was powered by the use of specialized microcontroller optimized for digital clocks.
 With the use of one single microcontroller it is possible to keep time, drive display segments and switch the radio on and off.

 Dream Machine's microcontroller uses AC mains power (at 50/60 Hz) as reference signal instead of a crystal oscillator.
 While this design gives remarkable accuracy, clock pace is not ensured outside of its intended market.
 Some models (like Japan or AEP model) feature a 50/60 Hz switch, but for models without such a switch, the circuit shall need to be modified if intended to use in an area with a different mains frequency.
 An optional 6F22 backup battery (later model may use CR2032) can be installed, to prevent a probable power failure event (i.e. a blackout) from resetting the clock.

-The vast majority of Dream Machine uses traditional string-pulled tuning for its radio, despite the prevalence of digital PLL tuning.
+The vast majority of Dream Machine uses traditional string-pulled tuning for its radio, despite the prevalence of digital phase-locked loop tuning.
 This is likely to facilitate more intuitive continuous blind tuning for a user lying in bed.

 Models

-8FC-59W
+8FC-59W (1968)

 One of the first clock radios, released in 1968.
 The clock displays the time by a mechanical flip mechanism.
 It has an alarm and also has an FM and AM radio.

+ICF-C11W/C11L (1978?)

+Released around 1978.
+Cube body clock radio in various colors, bearing "Digicube" branding.
+The C11W is FM/AM while the C11L is FM, AM, and LW.

+ICF-C12/C16 (1981)

+Introduced in 1981.
+The C12, nicknamed "Tomato" in Japan, has a cube shape and bright red as color option while C16, nicknamed "Coffee", featured a rectangular design.
+Both models featured a VFD display, driven by a CMOS microcontroller.